- Get Stackato

 - Developer Tools

 Stackato is a platform that you can use to develop and deploy web applications.
 Stackato combines the flexibility offered by direct virtual machine (VM) access on infrastructure-as-a-service (IaaS) with the highly automated configuration provided by PaaS.
-Computing resources are shared efficiently and securely by giving each application its own Linux container (using LXC) which can be extensively customized to suit the application it is hosting.
+Computing resources are shared efficiently and securely by giving each application its own Docker container which can be extensively customized to suit the application it is hosting.

 Elements of Stackato

 These are the following four roles in Stackato:

 Cloud Controller: Responsible for directing all of the elements of the system.
 The attached Health Monitor keeps track of DEA availability.
 All Stackato VMs communicate with the Cloud Controller over NATS, “a lightweight publish-subscribe and distributed queuing messaging system.”
 This system handles the orchestration of the components and sets up other communication channels between components as appropriate (e.g. TCP connections between apps and databases).
 During cluster configuration, all VMs are connected to the Cloud Controller via NATS.

 Router: maps application URLs to the application instances running on the DEAs.
 Application users connecting from the web are redirected transparently to an internal URL and port.
 Connections from Stackato clients are routed directly to the Cloud Controller.

 DEAs: the worker nodes of the system.
 Each hosts multiple applications within separate Docker containers.
 Application droplets are pulled from the Cloud Controller and launched inside a pre-allocated container.
 If a DEA becomes unresponsive for any reason, the Health Manager will notice and have the Cloud Controller redeploy the assigned applications to “healthy” DEAs.